the-ted/content-guide/article.md

 ![Guided access settings](img/auto-2.png)

-4. When this automation is enabled, every time you open up Safari, your iPhone will open up your kindle app instead and lock you into guided access mode.
+4. When this automation is enabled, every time you open up Safari, your iPhone will open up your Kindle app instead and lock you into guided access mode.

 ### Getting articles in easily digestible format with Calibre